cylin-ms/Mimic/MIMIC_USER_GUIDE.md

 5.  **Share & Save**:
     *   When satisfied, type `/share` in BizChat.
     *   This creates a share card with a **DevUI link**.
-    *   Click the link to save the result (valid for 28 days).
+    *   **Copy the link** and paste it into the **DevUI Link** field for that meeting in the Mimic interface.
+    *   Add any additional comments about your analysis experience in the corresponding fields.
     *   Use the **ContextFlow** tool to extract the interaction trace for later processing.